Responsibilities and Liabilities of Trustees

 - Becoming compromised by a conflict of interests.
 A trustee is to manage the trust so that it benefits all beneficiaries.
 If, for example, a trustee was also a beneficiary of the trust, and they administered it in such a way to benefit themselves, then there would be a conflict of interest.
 Trustees must be impartial and objective in their dealings.

 If you need help understanding the responsibilities and liabilities of trustees, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.